Updated on: 2/19/2019

 The crash happened on B St NW, near a turn-in to the parking lot of the popular racing arena.
-Police do know that a black BMW and a Honda Civic were involved in the collision, but they believe that there may have been other vehicles in the area as well.
+Police do know that a black BMW and a Honda Civic were involved in the vehicle collision, but they believe that there may have been other vehicles in the area as well.

 Police believe that at least one injured passenger, Eric Gonzales, was removed from the scene by bystanders instead of being taken away by emergency services.
 Another passenger in a car not involved in the street race, Matthew Greenawald, was critically injured.
 Auburn police are asking anyone with information about the location of Eric Gonzales, or any other relevant facts about the crash, to call Sgt.
 Brian Williams at 253-876-1932.

 Street racing is becoming a frequent cause of dangerous, often fatal, crashes in Western Washington.
 Police have sounded the alarm about street racing in Auburn and nearby cities, including Kent.
 While the streets of Seattle are hilly and often choked with obstacles or riddled with curves and roundabouts, neighboring towns have flat, straight streets that street racers all too often can’t resist.
 According to local police, many street racers are coming in from out of town to take advantage of those features; Kent PD has reported catching cars from as far away as Oregon and British Columbia racing on their streets.
 A 2012 National Geographic investigation into the problem showed police trying to stem the tide of illegal activity—but there just aren’t enough cops on the road to catch every racer.